 Capture & and Trial

-Police requested John Wayne Glover attend the police station for an interview, a request he failed to honour.
+Police requested John Wayne Glover attend the police station for an interview, a request he failed to honor.
 When followed up, police discovered Glover had attempted suicide and was recovering in hospital.
-At the hospital police were given a sucide note found by the nursing staff, a note which made detectives investigating the Granny Killer murders highly suspicious, scrawled on a recipt read the words ‘no more grannies‘.
+At the hospital police were given a suicide note found by the nursing staff, a note which made detectives investigating the Granny Killer murders highly suspicious, scrawled on a receipt read the words ‘no more grannies‘.

-When finally interviewed John Wayne Glover denied all knowledge and involvement in the indecent assults.
-Not convinced and not wanting to tip him off over their belief in his involvement in the murders, police placed Gover under surviellence to try and catch him in the act.
+When finally interviewed John Wayne Glover denied all knowledge and involvement in the indecent assaults.
+Not convinced and not wanting to tip him off over their belief in his involvement in the murders, police placed Glover under surveillance to try and catch him in the act.

-While under suveillence John Wayne Glover visited the home of his friend 60 year old Joan Sinclair.
+While under surveillance John Wayne Glover visited the home of his friend 60-year-old Joan Sinclair.
 After three hours and no sign of Glover, police made the request to their superiors to enter the home.
-By early evening the police gain access and make the devastating discovering of Joan Sinclairs body along with a bloodied hammer.
+By early evening the police gain access and make the devastating discovering of Joan Sinclair’s body along with a bloodied hammer.
 Searching for Glover, they find him lying unconscious in the bathtub in another suicide attempt.